Pesonet1/gis_docker/README.md

 This repository contains containerized (Docker) parts of a GIS application that constructs a simple GIS application.
 Additionally, pgrouting util container is included for running osm2pgrouting tool for importing osm data into database for pgrouting.

+Running main containers (client & server currently disabled and need to be run manually)

 - Client 8082:8082
 - Server 8085:8085
 - Database 5435:5432